-Our other activities also include hosting debate clubs and competition in different four cities and each summer, we host the Moroccan-Youth Debate Camp in different cities, which was the first Debate Camp in North Africa.
-We also proudly organizer and host the Moroccan Open Debate Tourament (MODT), which was the first-ever international high school and World Schools Style (WSS) tournament in North Africa when it was first held in Tangier in December 2014.
+Our other activities also include an outreach program and hosting debate & public speaking clubs and competitions in different cities.
+Each summer, we host the Moroccan-Youth Debate Camp, which was the first debate camp in North Africa.
+We are also the proud organisers of the Moroccan Open Debate Tournament (MODT), which was the first-ever international high school and World Schools Style (WSS) tournament in North Africa.

 A) Organise national & international public speaking and debate competitions,